Metallization of colloidal crystals: Results

 Finally, as the number of small particles in the lattice increases (larger $n_s$:$n_l$ ratios), the energetic interaction between each small particle and the surrounding large particles becomes weaker and the packing density of large particles decreases.
-This can be seen in Fig. \ref{fig:smallp_energy}.
+This can be seen in Fig. \ref{fig:smallp_energy}, which shows the average small particle-large particle interaction energy and system density for each of the common crystal lattices observed in our system.
+Almost all simulations shown in Fig. \ref{fig:phase_diagrams} are included.
 The number of large particles with which each small particle can interact decreases with increasing lattice symmetry; see the Supplemental Materials for corresponding simulation data.
 For example, a \gls{bct} lattice with $c/a = 2$ has 8 interstitial sites, at which the small particles can interact with 4 or 5 large particles.
 Meanwhile, a \gls{bcc} unit cell contains 12 interstitial sites, and a small particle at any of those sites can interact with 4 large particles.
 Because \gls{bct} and \gls{bcc} unit cells each contain 2 lattice sites, the favorable sublattice sites are fully occupied at a 4:1 number ratio for a \gls{bct} and at 6:1 for a \gls{bcc}.
 If there are more small particles than can fit in the \gls{bct} interstitial sites, then the system's equilibrium lattice cannot be a \gls{bct} and it will instead form a \gls{bcc}.
 This pattern holds across all number ratios: systems with larger $n_s$:$n_l$ ratios form crystals containing interstitial sites that are greater in number but less energetically favorable.